danoli3/Multithreaded-Ray-Tracer/readme.txt

 Project Files
 ----------------------------------------------
 wxRaytracer.NET2003.sln   - Microsoft Visual Studio .NET 2003
-wxRaytracerVCPP2005EE.sln - Microsoft Visual C++ 2005 Express Edition
-wxRaytracerVCPP2008EE.sln - Microsoft Visual C++ 2008 Express Edition
-wxRaytracerVCPP2010EE.sln - Microsoft Visual C++ 2010 Express Edition
+wxRaytracerVCPP2005EE.sln - Microsoft Visual C++ 2005 Express Edition (Also works with Professional, Ultimate) wxRaytracerVCPP2008EE.sln - Microsoft Visual C++ 2008 Express Edition (Also works with Professional, Ultimate) wxRaytracerVCPP2010EE.sln - Microsoft Visual C++ 2010 Express Edition (Also works with Professional, Ultimate)

+Recommendations:
+-Use Visual Studio 2010 for the project as I have optimised the Solution file for faster speeds in Release mode.
+-When rendering an image that is going to take a long time, always use Release mode unless you are debugging a problem, speed increase of 2-4 times in Release.
+-Start your project with this Skeleton as the base if you want Multithreading, else as stated below you can merge them later.

 Other Enhancements in the Multithreaded Skeleton:
 ----------------------------------------------